MiLandry/Landry-Enterprise-Specification/readme.md

 * Component library, if applicable
   * The implementation shall be compatible with a solution that is automated, and leverages open source, community created components.

-* No specific guidance
+* State Management

+* Code Scaffolding

 * Support for reading and storing and configuring Environmental variables.
 See [The Landry Environment Variable Specification (LEVS)](https://github.com/MiLandry/Landry-Enterprise-Specification/blob/main/LEVS/landry-environment-variables-specfification.readme.md)* Out of the box support for good User Interface and experience

-* Following the specification for Material Design, an opensource set of guidelines for layouts.* Declarative and automated support for being able to CReate, Update, and Delete business entities (CRUD)* Specifically, it should use REST as a protocol, following the [Open Api Specification](https://swagger.io/resources/open-api/) (OAS)* Declarative approach to forms
+* Following the specification for Material Design, an opensource set of guidelines for layouts.* Declarative and automated support for being able to CReate, Update, and Delete business entities (CRUD)

+  * Specifically, it should use REST as a protocol, following the [Open Api Specification](https://swagger.io/resources/open-api/) (OAS)

+* Declarative approach to forms

-* Specifically, forms should be generated via the specification created from OAS.* Search and query functionality
+  * Specifically, forms should be generated via the specification created from OAS.

+* RESTFUL API Client
+  * Auto generated

+* Search and query functionality

   * No Guidance aside from, at a minimum, searching, sorting, and filtering should be supported

 * Workflow Engine support or Finite state machine support

   * No guidance yet, may add later

+* Database drivers

 * container ready